-Andrew A.
+Andrew Acevedo

 AWS integration with Gatsby JS

 Gatsby is an open source static website generator that is based on the frontend development framework React.
-It's ecosysystem provides plugins that can help simplify some of the more tedious tasks of development along with starters that reduce the need for boilerplate code.
-Starting a project is as simple as running a few commands after installing.
+It’s ecosysystem provides plugins that can help simplify some of the more tedious tasks of development along with starters that reduce the need for boilerplate code.
+Starting a project is as simple as running a few commands after installing:

 npm init gatsby